This Baked Salmon Teriyaki is my new go-to for super speedy weeknight dinners. It is SO good and so super easy to make.

 How to Make the Best Clean Baked Salmon Recipe

 If you are trying to eat clean then you absolutely want to make sure to go with wild salmon.
-When it comes to salmon and choosing the healthiest fish, going wild makes the world of difference, especially if you are trying to follow an anti-inflammatory diet.
-That’s because wild salmon has considerably more anti-inflammatory omega-3 fats and mush less pro-inflammatory omega-6 fats.
+When it comes to salmon and choosing the healthiest fish, going wild makes the world of difference.
+Especially if you are trying to follow an anti-inflammatory diet.
+Wild salmon has considerably more anti-inflammatory omega-3 fats and much less pro-inflammatory omega-6 fats.

 However, not all wild salmon tastes equally good.